Hashibei/GemCatcher/README.md

 # :package: **DEVELOPED** - The project was fully developed.
-This project was fully developed.
+Development repository of the GemCatcher game, developed following the Udemy Course.

 ---

-# FullTour-Website
- Development repository of the GemCatcher game.

 ## Copyright
  * Copyright (C) 2025 Joseph Oliveira Corrêa (Hashibei) <https://github.com/Hashibei/>.